-QAMClear is a supplemental tool intended to guide Program Advisors, Program Supervisors and agencies addressing specific issues or questions they may have relating to the O. Reg.
-299/10 Quality Assurance Measures (QAM), the Policy Directives, or in the Developmental Service ("DS") Compliance Inspection Indicator List.
+QAMClear is a supplemental tool intended to guide MCSS Program Advisors, MCSS Program Supervisors and MCSS-funded adult developmental services agencies addressing specific issues or questions they may have relating to O. Reg.
+299/10 Quality Assurance Measures (QAM), made under the Services and Supports to Promote the Social Inclusion of Persons with Developmental Disabilities Act, 2008 (SIPDDA), associated Policy Directives, or in the Developmental Services ("DS") Compliance Inspection Indicator List.